agritsik/javaee7-microservice/README.md

 ```

 ## Run application
 The most straightforward way to do it is via docker.
-There is a script srartup.sh which makes package, runs database docker container and glassfish docker container.
+There is a script srartup.sh which makes package, runs database docker container and glassfish or wildfly docker container.
 ```
+sh docker/startup-gf.sh
+# OR
-sh docker/startup.sh
+sh docker/startup-wf.sh
 ```
-You can check Blog microservice by [http://docker-host:8080/blog/resources/posts](http://docker-host:8080/blog/resources/posts)
+You can check Blog microservice  [http://docker-host:8080/blog/resources/posts](http://docker-host:8080/blog/resources/posts)